intentor/adic/README.md

 }
 ```

-**Hint**: commands already have a reference to its dispatcher (`this.dispatcher`).
+**Hint:** commands already have a reference to its dispatcher (`this.dispatcher`).

-**Note 1**: when dispatching a command, it's placed in a list in the command dispatcher object, which is the one responsible for pooling and managing existing commands.
+**Note 1:** when dispatching a command, it's placed in a list in the command dispatcher object, which is the one responsible for pooling and managing existing commands.

-**Note 2**: commands in the pool that are not singleton are *reinjected* every time they are executed.
+**Note 2:** commands in the pool that are not singleton are *reinjected* every time they are executed.

 #### Retaining commands